aarhusstadsarkiv/stadsarkiv-client/README.md

 All the above files and dirs are optional.
-You may see examples of all the above files in the [example-config directory](https://github.com/aarhusstadsarkiv/stadsarkiv-client/tree/main/example-config)
+You may see examples of all the above files in the [example-config directory](https://github.com/aarhusstadsarkiv/stadsarkiv-client/tree/main/example-config) (These files are well documented)

-These files and dirs should be placed in the directory where you run the module from.
+These files and dirs should be placed in the directory where you run the module from - otherwise they will be ignored.

 ## Fix code

+Run black, mypy and flake8:

     ./bin/fix.sh